 Most of us have, at some point in our lives, thought of opening a restaurant.
 Especially during a long delay in service, or when the food served has been too salty, or worse, undercooked or overpriced, we have disdainfully shaken our heads and said, “If I were running this restaurant…”.
 But of course, it’s easier said than done.
 Running a restaurant is indeed a tough job, and there are many challenges in running a restaurant in India.
-The most restaurants fail within the first year of operations.
+Most restaurants fail within the first year of operations.

 Even if you decide to sit behind the cash counter yourself, there are still hurdles that plague restaurant management.
-No one would tell you the tougher side of restaurant management when you decide to take the plunge.
+No one would tell you the stricter side of restaurant management when you decide to take the plunge.
 Here we have compiled for you the challenges you may face while running a restaurant and the things you can do to avoid them.

 1. Staff Training and Recruitment

 A restaurant is primarily known for its food and services.
 You need to have an expert chef whose cooking would lure customers to the restaurant.
 And you need a well-trained staff whose efficiency and hospitality charms the customers even more.

 Acquiring and retaining good staff is a top concern and one of the biggest challenges in running a restaurant.
 Developing a good work culture and giving employees benefits helps a lot in retaining them.
 Read these tips on how to keep your restaurant staff happy and motivated here.

 2. Designing the Right Menu

 It also becomes difficult for the chef to prepare a wide variety of dishes in a limited time.
 A complicated menu requires varied raw materials that might turn bad if not consumed timely.
 Find out how to create an attractive and efficient restaurant menu design here.

 3. Internal Thefts